4or5trees/azure-iot-starter-kits/seeed/2-image-classifier/README.md

     `docker login {your registry name}.azurecr.io -u {user name} -p {password}`

-1. Build your modules: In VS Code Explorer, right click the `deployment.template.json` file and select `Build Iot Edge Solution`.
+1. Build your modules: In VS Code Explorer, right click the `deployment.template.json` file and select `Build and Push Iot Edge Solution`.
 This will build the modules in the solution, create images from them, and push them to your registry.

     **NOTE**: This step can take a few minutes as it downloads base images.